MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter28.md

 ### The Phone's location

-The [`IsShowingUser`](xref:Xamarin.Forms.Maps.Map.IsShowingUser) property of `Map` works a little differently on the three platforms as the [ShowLocationPage.xaml](https://github.com/xamarin/xamarin-forms-book-samples/blob/master/Chapter28/MapDemos/MapDemos/MapDemos/ShowLocationPage.xaml) file demonstrates:
+The [`IsShowingUser`](xref:Xamarin.Forms.Maps.Map.IsShowingUser) property of `Map` works a little differently on each platform as the [ShowLocationPage.xaml](https://github.com/xamarin/xamarin-forms-book-samples/blob/master/Chapter28/MapDemos/MapDemos/MapDemos/ShowLocationPage.xaml) file demonstrates:

 - On iOS, a blue dot indicates the phone's location but you must manually navigate there
 - On Android, an icon is displayed that when pushed moves the map to the phone's location